 4. Interaction-based attribution

-So, by this point, we’ve established that the biggest challenge of revenue attribution is figuring out how to decide which touch points are worth more than others.
+By this point, we’ve established that the biggest challenge of marketing attribution models is figuring out how to decide which touch points are worth more than others.
 Intuitively, the actions people take that demonstrate the most engagement are those that are worth the most.

 Handing over contact information in order to participate in an hourlong webinar is a more active move, as well as one that shows a higher level of commitment, than watching a video or clicking on a link.
 Interaction-based attribution thus provides more credit to the touch points that require more action on the prospect’s part.